MGMT: Musical style and influences

 MGMT's musical style has been characterized as a range of pop and rock genres, including indie pop, synth-pop, psychedelic pop, indie rock, psychedelic rock, neo-psychedelia, and electronic rock.
 Paco Alvarez of Spin described their sound as a "brand of shape-shifting psychedelic pop" and Gavin Haynes of the Guardian describes MGMT as being "between pop and experimental".
-MGMT regularly covered a Magazine song "Burst" when touring in 2011.
+VanWyngarden named Talking Heads and OMD as artists who are "definitely in [their] blood".
+MGMT regularly covered a Magazine song "Burst" when touring in 2011, and recorded a version of Fleetwood Mac's "Future Games" for the tribute album Just Tell Me That You Want Me: A Tribute to Fleetwood Mac (2012).

 Legal issues

 In January 2009, MGMT demanded compensation from the French Union for a Popular Movement (UMP) Party.
 The UMP, headed by Nicolas Sarkozy, the former President of France, had used the song "Kids" without permission at a party conference and in two online videos in 2008.
 In an official statement, MGMT remarked that "the fact that the UMP used our song without permission while simultaneously pushing anti-piracy legislation seemed a little wack."
 The UMP initially offered a symbolic compensation of €1 to MGMT, but the band refused that offer.
 In April 2009, the parties settled out of court, and the UMP agreed to pay MGMT around €2,500 for legal fees and €30,000 (US$39,050) for copyright infringement.
 MGMT donated this money to artists' rights organizations.